bramirez96/bramirez96/README.md

 ### Current Projects

 Currently, I'm a web designer for [Story Squad 📃](https://github.com/story-squad), where I led a complete rebuild of our [Story Contest 🏅](https://clash.storysquad.app)'s frontend application in TypeScript, and a [Deno 🦎](https://deno.land) rebuild of our old web server to be used across all of our future applications.
-We did, however, have to convert our Deno server to Node.js, but the clean architectural patterns and strong typing made the framework transition very smooth.My team is a close-knit, talented group of full-stack devs 👩‍🔬👨‍💻.
+We did, however, have to convert our Deno server to Node.js, but the clean architectural patterns and strong typing made the framework transition very smooth.
+My team is a close-knit, talented group of full-stack devs 👩‍🔬👨‍💻.
 We're constantly growing and developing our programming skills together and it's been incredibly rewarding to get to know each and every one of them 👐

 ### Connect